How and When is Autism Diagnosed?

 - Doesn’t use 2-word phrases (for example, “drink milk”)

-- Doesn’t know what to do with common things, like a brush, phone, fork, spoon
+- Doesn’t know what to do with common things, like a brush, phone, fork, or spoon

 - Doesn’t copy actions and words